manufactured-solutions/MASA/README.md

 Method of Manufactured Solutions Repository

-MASA (Manufactured Analytical Solution Abstraction) is a library written in C++ (with C and Fortran90 interfaces) which provides a suite of manufactured solutions for the software verification of partial differential equation solvers in multiple dimensions.
+MASA (Manufactured Analytical Solution Abstraction) is a library written in C++ (with C, python and Fortran90 interfaces) which provides a suite of manufactured solutions for the software verification of partial differential equation solvers in multiple dimensions.
 Example formulations include:

     Heat Equation
     Laplace's Equation